 If you’ve been injured in a transport accident, please follow the steps below.

-Step 1 – Collect information to help us assess your claim
+Step 1 – Collect the following information

 - Accident details - the location, circumstances and injuries